French Green Salad with Bûcheron Toasts

 Early Culinary Adventures with French Flavors

 Although there was little French food to be found where I grew up, I felt sure that I would love it.
-And just knew that I was meant to be eating it on a regular basis.
+And I just knew that I was meant to be eating it on a regular basis.
 Throughout my adolescence, I attempted (with varying degrees of success) the works of Escoffier and Julia Child.
 Fortunately for me, their books could be obtained at the local library.
-For a time, there were soufflés almost weekly.
+For a time, there were soufflés on an almost-weekly basis.

-Of course, neither I nor anyone in my family had ever had one before.
-So I didn’t really know what they should taste like or what their texture should be.
-I remember them being sort of spongy, though with an overall pleasing taste of mustard and Alpine cheese.
+Of course, I had never actually eaten one before, so I didn’t really know what they should taste like or what their texture should be.
+I remember them being sort of spongy, though with an overall pleasing taste of Dijon mustard and Alpine cheese.

-At the time, I thought them the height of sophistication—especially when paired with salads of vinaigrette-dressed, delicate Boston lettuce.
-This was much more français than the sweet, thick, red “French” dressing we usually ate atop iceberg lettuce and shredded carrot.
-Though until my late teens, I secretly continued to prefer the red bottled stuff.
-Looking back, it may have been my first attempt at what I now think of as a proper French green salad.
+At the time, I thought them the height of sophistication—especially when paired with French green salads of vinaigrette-dressed, delicate Boston lettuce.
+This was much more français than the sweet, thick, red “French” dressing perpetually served atop iceberg lettuce and shredded carrot in diners throughout Minnesota in the 1990s.
+I secretly continued to prefer the red bottled stuff, though, until my late teens.

 Embracing the French Green Salad Experience

-I further enhanced my European cooking experiences by conducting my gastronomic experiments.
+I further enhanced my Gallic culinary education by conducting gastronomic experiments.
 That is, of course, with the help of Edith Piaf’s “Voice of the Sparrow” CD playing in the background.
-Occasionally, I also play Les Misérables (the original French concept album, of course).
+Occasionally, I would also play Les Misérables (the original French concept album, of course).

-I guess if you eat enough vinaigrette and stinky cheese, it grows on you!
-These days, I much prefer French vinaigrettes to any American-style salad dressings.
-This dish —a kind of French green salad with warm, melty goat cheese—is inspired by the delicious Bȗcherondin du Chèvre at the iconic Café Campagne.
-But it could just as easily be found in any Parisian brasserie.
-The restaurant, by the way, is located in Seattle’s Pike Place Market. ,
+I guess if you eat enough vinaigrette and stinky cheese, it grows on you.
+These days, I much prefer French vinaigrettes to American-style salad dressings.
+This dish—a French green salad with warm, melty goat cheese—is inspired by the delicious Bȗcherondin du Chèvre at the iconic Café Campagne in Seattle’s Pike Place Market.
+It could just as easily be found, though, in any Parisian brasserie.

 How to Serve This French Green Salad with Bûcheron Toasts

 The crunchy baguette slices, topped with melted, flavorful, gooey-rich Bȗcheron cheese, are a perfect complement to the bitter greens and bright vinaigrette.
-This dish makes a filling lunch entrée, or pare down the size to create a lovely first course for any French meal.
+This dish makes a filling lunch entrée, or pare down the size to create a robust first course.

 The next time you’re hosting a weekend brunch or assembling a quick weekday lunch, keep this French green salad with Bûcheron toasts in mind.
-It’s a simple “toast salad” that strikes the perfect balance of richness and acidity.
-Serve it with a crisp glass of white wine or sparkling water with lemon for a simple yet elegant meal.
+It’s a simple but delicious salad that strikes the perfect balance of richness and acidity.
+If you’re looking for a simple, refined bite to serve along side the salad, try these Savory and Herb Cheese Sablés.

 French Green Salad with Bȗcheron Toasts